anyrun-org/anyrun/README.md

 - translate - the translate plugin
 - websearch - the websearch plugin

-#### home-manager module
+#### Home-Manager module

-We have a home-manager module available at `homeManagerModules.default`.
-You use it like this:
+The anyrun flake exposes a Home-Manager module as `homeManagerModules.default`.
+You use it in your system like this:

 ```nix
 {